jakob-bagterp/browserist/docs/user-guide/screenshots.md

     - Tutorial
 ---

-# How to Automate Screenshots
+# How to Take Screenshots
+## Best Practice for Browser Automation
 Screenshots are useful for capturing and documenting the visual appearance of a web page.
 By automating the process, we can save time and ensure consistency when capturing screenshots across browsers and devices.

 ## Settings